moodle-an-hochschulen/moodle-tool_apcu/UPGRADE.md

 Upstream changes
 ----------------

-* This plugin relies on the thiry-party apc.php file which is dropped manually or automatically into the plugin directory.
+* This plugin relies on the thiry-party apc.php file which is dropped manually or automatically into the MOODLEDATA/tool_apcu directory.
 This file is under active development.

 Automated tests